In wake of virus, economic crisis ripped through Minnesota all week

 “I’m not sure I’m going to be able to do this anymore,” she told the contractor.

 She had been planning to spend about $20,000 on the job.
 Not now.
-She and her husband also canceled a trip North Carolina, where they planned to celebrate their fifth anniversary.
+She and her husband also canceled a trip to North Carolina, where they planned to celebrate their fifth anniversary.

 The primary breadwinner for her family, Commers is now home with her 2-year-old son, vacuuming the car in the garage, wondering how long social distancing will last and whether she has the savings to get through.